linoskoczek/AgentsUDP/README.md

 ### How does it work?

 A Controller can send few types of messages:
-- **CLK** - request to send back it's clock
+- **CLK** - request to send back it's clock,
-- **GCL** - request to send back it's clock
+- **GCL** - request to send back it's clock,
-- **GTP** - request to send back it's time period
+- **GTP** - request to send back it's time period,
-- **WCL** - request to change it's counter value to the given one
+- **WCL** - request to change it's counter value to the given one,
-- **WTP** - same as above, but requests to change time period instead of counter
+- **WTP** - same as above, but requests to change time period instead of counter.

 A Controller will show the value it wanted to read or the result of a request to change a value:
 - _OK_ if everything went good,
-- _ERR_ if the request was received, but counter or period cannot be changed to given value
+- _ERR_ if the request was received, but counter or period cannot be changed to given value.

 Otherwise, an error will occur showing that it cannot connect to the given Agent or timeout will occur.